ucb-ist-drupal/SiteClone/README.md

-#Terminus Plugin: site clone\nCreate a new site which duplicates the environments, code and content of an existing Pantheon site.
+#Terminus Plugin: site clone

+Create a new site which duplicates the environments, code and content of an existing Pantheon site.